OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/website/cloudfront/append-index.md

 Implementing a solution allows folder-based URLs to be used rather than more explicit but uglier URLs that end in `index.html`.

+The following articles provide background on this issue:

+* [Stack Overflow: Redirect to index.html for S3 subfolder](https://stackoverflow.com/questions/49082709/redirect-to-index-html-for-s3-subfolder) - appending `index.html` to folder URLs

 ## Append `index.html` to URL

 A solution that has been demonstrated to work